SAEON/somisana/toolkit/README.md

 # Usage examples

 ## Use compiled CLI
-This is the easiest way to run the CLI, the only caveat is that all files must be in your `/home/$USER` directory, and all argument path references must be absolute paths.
+This is the easiest way to run the CLI, the only caveat is that all files must be in your `/home/$USER` directory, and all argument path references must be absolute paths (although you can also use command substitution `$(pwd)` in the pathname, so really not much of a caveat at all!).

 Ensure that [docker](https://www.docker.com/) is installed on your system.
 Update your `.bash_profile` (or `.bashrc`) file with an alias to the [SOMISANA cli Docker image](https://github.com/SAEON/somisana/pkgs/container/somisana_toolkit_stable):